Skip to content

 git status

-Git should show that a file has changed.
+Git should show that a file changed, and git diff should show the exact lines.

 • I can see my changed file.